codebydant/DBScan-PCL-Optimized/README.md

 ## Note

-If you do not want to see the output clusters on PCL Viewer, set: <\br>
+If you do not want to see the output clusters on PCL Viewer, set:

     bool showClusters = False; //Main function